Film Hub Midlands supports film exhibitors to reach audiences with independent, British and international film.

 We are committed to ensuring that the breadth of our communities are able to enjoy a range of film and are working to tackle under-representation in the exhibition industry: be that on our screens, in the workforce or among audiences.
-We are particularly interested in supporting proposals that address under-representation among disabled, Black, Asian and Minority Ethnic and LGBTQ+ groups.
+We are particularly interested in supporting proposals that address under-representation among disabled, ethnic groups, and LGBTQ+ groups.

 - Showcasing Screen Heritage

 Screen heritage material deepens our understanding of both the past and present.
 The fund can support activities that showcase various types of screen heritage material.
-These are: footage from the national and regional archives, footage from other moving image collections, and films from UK and world cinema history.
+The focus is on material from the national and regional archives and from other moving image collections, as well as fiction films from UK and world cinema history.
 If your proposal includes archival material, please ensure you have contacted the relevant collection before applying.